Loading lesson…

 The big idea: an AI is a reflection of the text it was raised on.
 Understanding the data makes model behavior much less mysterious.

-What is the core idea behind "Where Training Data Actually Comes From"?
+What is the main idea of "Where Training Data Actually Comes From"?

-Which best describes the scope of "Where Training Data Actually Comes From"?
+Which concept is most central to "Where Training Data Actually Comes From"?